Louisiana Tree Laws

 We wish we could say yes, but it’s likely no.

 If your neighbor has a rotting, dying tree in their yard (and they know about it and choose to do nothing) and it falls on your property – then, yes, they are likely liable for it.
 But if the tree falls due to a hurricane, tornado, etc., and was perfectly healthy, then it likely won’t be their fault.
 Unfortunately, that’s an “act of God,” and their insurance probably won’t pay for that.
-Louisiana law requires you to prove that the neighbor failed to take care of the tree.
+Louisiana law requires you to prove that the neighbor failed to care for the tree.
 Louisiana Civil Code Article 1317.1 covers this issue.

 What if the trees/shrubs are on the property line?